Mollywood Retake: What If Kamal Haasan's Uttama Villain Is Remade In Malayalam?

 Nedumudi Venu As Margadarshi

-Late veteran director P Balachander played the role of Margadarshi, the renowned film-maker and guru of Manoranjan, in the original.
+Late veteran director K Balachander played the role of Margadarshi, the renowned film-maker and guru of Manoranjan, in Uttama Villain.
 If the movie is being remade in Malayalam, Nedumudi Venu would be the perfect choice for the role.

 Alencier Ley As Chokku, Manoranjan's Manager